nisarg-dave/football-central/README.md

 - SerieA
 - Champions League

-Furthermore, it displays tweets about transfers and other news, using the Twitter V2 API, from the following accounts:
+Furthermore, it displays tweets about transfers and other news, using the React Twitter Embed library, from the following accounts:

 - Fabrizio Romano
 - David Ornstein